 Our research assesses how shared space types facilitate learning within the University of Michigan’s North Quad Academic & Housing Complex.

-EYP is the first to systematically investigate the impact of the spatial environment itself on student development, attitudes, and outcomes.
-Our investigations at Michigan State University build on our living-learning research at the University of Michigan to provide empirical evidence to how the architectural design of college residence halls impacts student engagement and development.
+We systematically investigate the impact of the spatial environment itself on student engagement, perceived experience, and sense of community.
+Our investigations at Michigan State University build on our living-learning research at the University of Michigan to provide evidence to how the architectural design of college residence halls impacts student engagement and development.

 Residential community spaces, including lounges and study areas, come in a variety of shapes and sizes and are crucial to the engagement of students within residence halls.
 In an article for StudentHousingBusiness.com, EYP student life planner Sara Stein shares our research demonstrating the value – to individuals, the campus community, and the institution – of including an adequate number of flexible community spaces.

 An engaged student population builds a strong sense of community, which then directly links back to individual student satisfaction.
 Engaged and involved students are much more likely to stay on campus at their institution, give back to the community at large, and likely contribute back to their campus as alumni.